ccoupe/mqtt-camera-motion/README.md

 the image is in gray scale.
 It's mostly eye candy.
 It is not a replacement or substitute for MotionEye or for a Security system.

+### Machine Learning (ML/AI) discussion.
+To really make the motionsensor usable it should run additional code that tries to find people moving, not changes in 'shapes' There are well known algorithms for doing that and I've supplied a half dozen of them.
+The names in the Hubitat dropdown list and the json config reflect the common names.
+I like Cnn_Shapes so that is a good one to start with.

+When one is selected in Hubitat the conversation (via MQTT) changes.
+The Movement still sends 'active' and 'inactive' to the hub (technically to MQTT) Hubitat (driver) then sends a 'detect_Cnn_Shapes' for example.
+The Python driver with the camera sees that message and it calls the matching code to see if there is the shape in a single frame (jpeg).
+Hubitat delays calling for the person detection by a few seconds - enough time to sit down or move out the frame.
+It does something similar when the motionsensor code wants to go to inactive.
+If you're still sitting down doing nothing much, the sensor stays active because someone is there.

+You might have picked up something interesting and fun.
+You can change the detection algorithm 'on the fly', without any rebooting or changing config files just by selecting a different one on the Hubitat device page and pressing the Save Preferences button.

+The detection code can be computational expensive (aka slow).
+Too slow for a Raspberry Pi Zero.
+Too slow for a Pi 3 or 4, IMO.
+Note that IMO means its too slow for me.
+It does runs on those but no one is happy about it.
+If the json setting 'use_ml' is 'Remote' then the camermotion sensor call sends the single frame (jpeg) to another machine (ml_server_ip + ml_port).
+Presumably the ml_server_ip is a much faster machine.
+My desktop i7 (6 core, 12 thread) can spike to 1100% load during that detection.
+The time/latency is OK and there arent that many calls (but more than might expect).
+Old time server admins cringe just thinking about those kind of spikes for 1 motionsensor.

+So I bought a Nvidia Jetson Nano, compiled opencv with CUDA support and nobody huffs about spikes, not even the Jetson.
+Yes, you could do the same thing with a high end graphics card but they cost more than the Nano.
+A Coral USB stick might work - not a lot cheaper than the Jetson Nano.

+Running the shape_server.py code is pretty similar to running the motionsensor code.
+It's included in the git directoy since they share a lot of code.

 ### Performance Tuning